 The following is my experience getting an Iran tourist visa as an American passport holder.
 TLDR: it wasn’t easy.
 I found that there was a lot of outdated information online when searching for the latest Iran visa application process for US citizens – so I thought I’d share my experience here.
 The procedure will be similar to Canadian/UK passport holders as well.

 If you’re planning to do some trekking in Kyrgyzstan, I hope you find the following treakking gear list helpful.
 Download the PDF.

 Going trekking in Kyrgyzstan’s Alay mountains was one of the reasons I came to Kyrgyzstan.
 It proved to be quite an epic trek.
 And hard.
 But mostly epic.

-A guide on how to do Kyrgyzstan’s most popular multi-day hike, in 2 days.
+A guide on how to do Kyrgyzstan’s most popular hike, in 2 days.
 The Ala Kul trek rewards hikers with a turquoise lake surrounded by glacier-capped mountain peaks.

 What to expect when traveling Turkmenistan.
 Highlights, tips & resources, and photos from one of the least visited countries in the world.

 I came to Turkmenistan looking for something different.
 I wasn’t sure exactly what I was looking for myself, I just knew I was looking for something that made me go, “Now isn’t that interesting.”
 Well, Ashgabat delivered in oh-so-many levels.